shoggoth/Crossfire/README.md

 ### Further experiments with the Godot game engine

 ### TODO
-- Fix crash in enemy AI if enemy outlives player
-- Standardise grid position for player and enemy
 - Enemies to track and fire at player
 - Different enemy behaviours
 - Level intro and Game Over screens